The Shire: Film

 The Shire makes an appearance in both the 1977 The Hobbit and the 1978 The Lord of the Rings animated films.

 In Peter Jackson's The Lord of the Rings motion picture trilogy, the Shire appeared in both The Fellowship of the Ring and The Return of the King.
 The Shire scenes were shot at a location near Matamata, New Zealand.
 Following the shooting, the area was returned to its natural state, but even without the set from the movie the area became a prime tourist location.
 Because of bad weather, 18 of 37 hobbit-holes could not immediately be bulldozed; before work could restart, they were attracting over 12,000 tourists per year to Ian Alexander's farm, where Hobbiton and Bag End had been situated.

-Jackson's Bree is constantly unpleasant and threatening, complete with special effects and the Eye of Sauron when Frodo puts on the Ring.
-In Ralph Bakshi's animated 1978 adaptation of The Lord of the Rings, Alan Tilvern voiced Bakshi's Butterbur (as "Innkeeper"); David Weatherley played Butterbur in Jackson's epic, while James Grout played him in BBC Radio's 1981 serialization of The Lord of the Rings.
-In the 1991 low-budget Russian adaptation of The Fellowship of the Ring, Khraniteli, Butterbur appears as "Lavr Narkiss", played by Nikolay Burov.
-In Yle's 1993 television miniseries Hobitit, Butterbur ("Viljami Voivalvatti" in Finnish, meaning "Billy Butter") was played by Mikko Kivinen.
-Bree and Bree-land can be explored in the PC game The Lord of the Rings Online.

 Jackson revisited the Shire for his films The Hobbit: An Unexpected Journey and The Hobbit: The Battle of the Five Armies.
 The Shire scenes were shot at the same location.